PrimeAcademy/assignment-unit-1/README.md

 ### 2 | Getting our assignment onto our computer

 [Watch this video on how to "download"](https://vimeo.com/218468543) your assignment into the *tier1* folder you created.
-You can also read the written instructions below:
+You can also read the written instructions below: **Note:** The video may call the folder `prework`, but you can call your folder anything you want.

 1. Click on the *Fork* button in the upper right-hand corner of this webpage.
 2. Click to select your GitHub account in the modal window that appears by clicking on your profile picture.
 This will create a copy of this code under your account.